 Starting in 2007, competition law authorities in several jurisdictions had commenced investigations into possible anticompetitive activities in the Cathode Ray Tubes, or CRT industry.
-On 5 December 2012, this lead to a European Commission decision imposing fines on (former) CRT manufacturers including the Issuer.
-The European Commission imposed a fine of $\notin$ 313 million on the Issuer and a fine of $\notin$ 392 million jointly and severally on the Issuer and LG Electronics, Inc. In total a payable of $\notin$ 509 million was recognised in 2012 and the fine was paid in the first quarter of 2013.
-The Issuer appealed the decision of the European Commission with the General Court and later with European Court of Justice.
-These appeals were denied on 9 September 2015 and 15 September 2017 respectively.
+On 5 December 2012, this lead to a European Commission decision imposing fines on (former) CRT manufacturers including certain Group companies.
+The European Commission imposed a fine of \notin 313 million on certain Group companies and a fine of \notin 392 million jointly and severally on certain Group companies and LG Electronics, Inc. In total a payable of \notin 509 million was recognised in 2012 and the fine was paid in the first quarter of 2013.
+The Group appealed the decision of the European Commission with the General Court and later with European Court of Justice.
+These appeals were denied on 9 September 2015 and 15 September 2017, respectively.
 No further appeals are pending.

-United States
+United States and Canada

-Subsequent to the public announcement of these investigations in 2007, certain Philips Group companies were named as defendants in class action antitrust complaints by direct and indirect purchasers of CRTs filed in various federal district courts in the United States.
+Subsequent to the public announcement of these investigations in 2007, certain Group companies were named as defendants in class action antitrust complaints by direct and indirect purchasers of CRTs filed in various federal district courts in the United States.
 These actions alleged anticompetitive conduct by manufacturers of CRTs and sought treble damages on a joint and several liability basis.
-In addition, sixteen individual plaintiffs, principally large retailers of CRT products who opted out of the direct purchaser class, filed separate complaints against the Issuer and other defendants based on the same substantive allegations.
-All these actions were consolidated for pretrial proceedings in the United States District Court for the Northern District of California.
-In addition, the state attorneys general of California, Florida, Illinois, Oregon and Washington filed actions against the Issuer and other defendants seeking to recover damages on behalf of the states and, acting as parens patriae, their consumers.
+In addition, sixteen individual plaintiffs, principally large retailers of CRT products who opted out of the direct purchaser class, filed separate complaints against certain Group companies and other defendants based on the same substantive allegations.
+All these actions were consolidated for pre-trial proceedings in the United States District Court for the Northern District of California.
+In addition, the state attorneys general of California, Florida, Illinois, Oregon and Washington filed actions against certain Group companies and other defendants seeking to recover damages on behalf of the states and, acting as parens patriae, their consumers.

-With the exception of the action brought by the state attorney general of Washington, which remains pending, all other actions have been settled or otherwise resolved.
-The indirect purchaser settlement was approved by the United States District Court for the Northern District of California in 2016 and is now pending before the Ninth Circuit Court of Appeals.
+All actions have been settled or otherwise resolved.
+The indirect purchaser settlement that was approved by the United States District Court for the Northern District of California in 2016 is now again pending before the District Court after it had been remanded to the District Court by the Ninth Circuit Court of Appeals in February 2019.